New College of Liberal Studies Degree Introduced

 The University of Oklahoma College of Liberal Studies has introduced a new degree program – a Bachelor of Arts in World Cultural Studies.
 This program offers an interdisciplinary approach designed to help students understand cultural groups and pressing global issues, focusing on three important themes: cultural fluency, global security, and social justice.
 The degree is targeted toward adult nontraditional learners, especially military personnel.

-“One of the goals in the World Cultural Studies program is to cultivate students’ abilities to navigate cross-cultural challenges,” said Robert Edmondson, a full-time College of Liberal Studies professor specializing in Asian Studies, world cultural studies and social justice.
+“One of the goals of the World Cultural Studies program is to cultivate students’ abilities to navigate cross-cultural challenges,” said Robert Edmondson, a full-time College of Liberal Studies professor specializing in Asian Studies, world cultural studies and social justice.
 “The World Cultural Studies program equips students with cultural fluency – the ability to effectively assess the cultural environment, accurately identify potential conflicts and conceptualize practical strategies to avoid predictable errors.”

 This degree prepares graduates with practical skills that will help them gain insight into current and emerging global issues.
 The curriculum emphasizes real-world learning objectives to help military service members deployed abroad or adults interested in travel, international trade, faith-based initiatives, hospitality industries, foreign journalism or diplomacy.
 The courses also feature many real-life stories and examples to illustrate how to handle complex cross-cultural issues.
 The program also includes applied language courses to facilitate improved communication with other cultures.